 Welcome to the Center for the Study of Religion, Culture and Foreign Affairs at Claremont Lincoln University.
-We are thrilled to launch our new Center and website that will serve as a digital resource and home to informative discussions on religious and cultural issues that shape our global landscape.
+This website serves as a digital resource and home to informative discussions on religious and cultural issues that shape our global landscape.

 - Support faculty and student development by cultivating practitioner-led research and disseminating findings to key stakeholders;

 - Encourage innovative practices in diplomacy and public discourse between faith-based practitioners and state actors; and

 - Foster public dialogue between scholars, students, and practitioners on the impact of religion, and cultural-based issues in local and global contexts.

 As our world becomes more diverse, and communities reflect a multiplicity of cultures, the interaction between nation states and non-state actors will become more complex, demanding practitioners expand their thinking on the role religion will play in shaping national and international events.

 The Center’s Theme for 2019, Increasing Divisions in a Shrinking World, investigates the rapid rise of nationalism around the globe and explores ways in which faith-based practitioners and state actors can collaborate in building interdisciplinary approaches to promote peace.
 This year, faculty, fellows, and students will explore some of the most pressing global challenges through digital and on-ground initiatives that include brown-bags, public gatherings, the publication of issues papers, blogs, digital research seminars and a published collection of essays highlighting last year’s theme, Rethinking Public Diplomacy: Addressing Divisive Propaganda in Public Discourse.
 The Center also seeks to advance scholarship in peace and conflict studies by contributing to quarterly special reports.